 Header image courtesy of Uncle Padak (via Deliveroo)

 Let’s talk about KFC—Korean fried chicken, of course, a favourite comfort food amongst many!
 Contrary to American fried chicken, the Korean take is less greasy and much crunchier as it is fried twice.
 After the first fry in the pan, the chicken is strained to remove excess fat.
 Seasoned twice (before and after frying), it is then hand-brushed with sauce for a finishing touch before being served alongside pickled radishes and beer.
-Varieties of Korean fried chicken dishes include the popular huraideu-chikin (후라이드 치킨) and the spicy yangnyeom-tongdak (양념 치킨).
+Varieties of KFC dishes include huraideu-chikin (후라이드 치킨) and spicy yangnyeom-tongdak (양념 치킨).

-Never falling behind on trends, Hong Kong has plenty of restaurants where you can devour the best Korean fried chicken (whilst sipping some soju!).
-Here’s a list of our favourite go-to places for Korean fried chicken.
+Never falling behind on trends, Hong Kong has plenty of restaurants where you can devour the best Korean fried chicken.
+Here’s a list of our favourites.

 Goobne Chicken, The Hart, 2/F, 4 Hart Avenue, Tsim Sha Tsui | (+852) 2311 0001